-In addition to the three established placement areas, the Craney Island Eastward Expansion (CIEE), which was authorized by Congress in 2007, will be available to supplement the confined placement available at CIDMMA.
+In addition to the three established placement areas, the Craney Island Eastward Expansion (CIEE), which was authorized by Congress in 2007, will be available to supplement the confined placement available at CIDMMA (See Appendix A, Section 6.1.5 for additional information on potential placement sites).

-To determine dredged material suitability for placement/disposal, dredged material is tested for contaminants in accordance with the Evaluation of Dredged Material Proposed for Discharge in Waters of the U.S.- Testing Manual, Inland Testing Manual (U.S. Environmental Protection Agency (USEPA) 1998), USACE Manual, Evaluation of Dredged Material Proposed for Disposal at Island, Nearshore, or Upland Confined Disposal Facilities - Testing Manual (2003); and the USACE (2013) Commander's Policy Memorandum WRD-01 Deposition of Dredged Material and Use of the Craney Island Dredged Material Management Area, Norfolk Harbor, Virginia.
+To determine dredged material suitability for placement/disposal, dredged material is tested for contaminants in accordance with the Evaluation of Dredged Material Proposed for Discharge in Waters of the U.S.- Testing Manual, Inland Testing Manual (USEPA 1998), USACE Manual, Evaluation of Dredged Material Proposed for Disposal at Island, Nearshore, or Upland Confined Disposal Facilities - Testing Manual (2003); and the USACE (2013) Commander's Policy Memorandum WRD-01 Deposition of Dredged Material and Use of the Craney Island Dredged Material Management Area, Norfolk Harbor, Virginia.

-Four beneficial use sites, three historical and one new, are also available for suitable material from the Atlantic Ocean Channel and the Thimble Shoal Channel.
+Four beneficial use sites, three historical and one new, are also available for suitable material from the AOC and the TSC.
 Based on projected dredged material volumes and available capacity at existing placement areas, no additional placement areas are required.

-Craney Island Dredged Material Management Area (CIDMMA)
+Craney Island Dredged Material Management Area